-A home must have a mix of old and new – the old vintage pieces to bring in the soul, and the new to stay fresh and current.
-We don’t buy everything from showrooms but like to mix high and low – expensive pieces with really affordable pieces.
+A home must have a mix of old and new—the old vintage pieces to bring in the soul, and the new to stay fresh and current.
+We don’t buy everything from showrooms.
+We like to mix high and low elements.
 We love the hunt and we love to create homes that reflect the person who lives there.

 The thing I love most is the ability to create, build, and design something tangible.
 We love collaborating with people smarter than us, and seeing jobs come to fruition.
 The toughest part of our job is working with demanding clients who don’t have a point of view.
 When our clients have opinions of their own, we can work those into the design.

 Photo Catherine Hall

 You can never say never.
 It was an awesome experience, and some of the crew members became friends for life.
 If we did it again, we’d want it to be unique.
 And, of course, cinematically beautiful.